-The market for gaming headsets runs the gamut from the cheap, toy-like models that sometimes come with consoles to ultramodern and ultra-expensive models built for the demands of esports gamers, but there’s a whole universe of models that fall in the space between.
+The market for gaming headsets runs the gamut from the cheap, toy-like models that sometimes come packaged with consoles to ultramodern and ultra-expensive models built for the demands of esports gamers, but there’s a whole universe of models that fall in the space between.
 Today we’re focusing our attention on the most affordable gaming headsets around.

-But just because we’re keeping things under budget doesn’t mean we’re shirking on you on quality.
-There are a lot of great, cheap models out there, and the ten models below represent the most exclusive, best budget gaming headset models available in 2020.
+But just because we’re keeping things under budget doesn’t mean we’re shirking on quality.
+There are a lot of great, cheap models out there, and the ten models below represent the most exclusive, best budget gaming headset models available in 2021.
 We’re even going to do a full breakdown of what various specs and features mean so you can go shopping for a budget gaming headset with a bit more confidence.

-TD;LR - 10 Best Budget Gaming Headsets :
+TL;DR - 10 Best Budget Gaming Headsets :

 - HyperX Cloud Stinger Headset

 - ASTRO Gaming A40 TR Wired Headset